zuehlkescott5/CourseraGettingAndCleaningData/README.md

 #### Step 4:

 Rename all feature columns with easier-to-read column names.
-This will be tidy.txt.
+This data frame will be written to text file tidy.txt.

 #### Step 5:

-Create a new data frame by finding the mean for each combination of subject and label.
-It's done by aggregate() function Final step:
+From data frame that created tidy file, create aggregated file of means

+#### Step 6:

 Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.